alisonfss0/angular-wikipedia-blog/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Clone the repository, run `npm i` to install all dependencies, then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.